Rycona/FF6-BC-Scouter/README.md

 TO CONTACT
 ------------------------------------------
-If you want to contact me, message me on Discord.
-All critcism, feedback, and salty limericks welcome.
+Post any problems or suggestions you have in the Issues section of GitHub.
+All constructive critcism, feedback, and salty limericks welcome.